neo4j-contrib/neo4j-cassandra-connector/README.md

 1. Ensure Cassandra and Neo4j are running
 1. Clone this repository: `git clone https://github.com/neo4j-contrib/neo4j-cassandra-connector.git`
-1. `cd neo4j-cassandra-connector`
+1. `cd neo4j-cassandra-connector/connector`
 1. `pip install -r requirements.txt` - note only Python 3.4+ is currently supported
-1. `python connector/connector.py parse -k playlist` - this will parse the schema metadata for the specified Cassandra keyspace and generate a file `schema.yaml`.
+1. `python connector.py parse -k playlist` - this will parse the schema metadata for the specified Cassandra keyspace and generate a file `schema.yaml`.
 Edit this file to specify the graph structure you would like to use to import your data.
 See example here.
 An example is provided: `cp schema.yaml.example schema.yaml`
-1. `python connector/connector.py export -k KEYSPACE_NAME_HERE -t track_by_id,artists_by_first_letter` - this will export the data from Cassandra using CSV as an intermediary and import the data into Neo4j per the specified graph data model.
+1. `python connector.py export -k playlist -t track_by_id,artists_by_first_letter` - this will export the data from Cassandra using CSV as an intermediary and import the data into Neo4j per the specified graph data model.

 ## TODO

-[ ] Allow user specified CQL queries
+- [ ] Allow user specified CQL queries
-[ ] Python 2.7 support
+- [ ] Python 2.7 support
-[ ] More robust graph model configuration
+- [ ] More robust graph model configuration